TakeJoshyy/TheMurphVerse/1.GameModes/HGSS-Murphmon/README.md

 **NOTE:** You are allowed to use a banned move either through **Transform, metronome or after copying it using Mimic or Mirror Move.**

 Any pure setup move that isn't temporary and doesn't deal damage, such as `Swords Dance, Focus Energy, Defense Curl, Belly Drum` etc. cannot be used on bosses (Gym Leaders and Pokemon League).
 EXCEPTION: Any Pokemon 440 BST or lower may use Setup moves on bosses.

+OHKO and Sleep Moves are banned if you have No Guard as an ability (These moves and ability are only banned in conjunction with one another).

 # Other General Rules